sid760/blogging-website/README.md

-# blogging-website
+# MyBlog - Blogging-website
-### mern stack based blogging website
+### Mern stack based blogging website
-It is simple blogging website where once browse blogs without signing in.
+It is simple blogging website where one can browse blogs.

-But for posting a blog one needs to register, and login after which new blogs can be created.
+Users can aslo post and edit their own blogs, after signing in.

 Blogs can contain images and it also supports different text formatting options.

-## Organisation
+## Code Organisation
 - api contains the server and connection to atlas mongodb database
 - client contains client side code